oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Configure the display settings of the laptop to mirror outputs and set a resolution of 800x600 for both screens.
 - [ ] Double check that the IP address corresponding to the ethernet interface of the *{{ secrets.hosts.psychopy | default("███") }}* laptop is correct.
 You can either run `ifconfig -a` or use the GUI.
 Make sure the IP/mask is **100.1.1.2/24**, and the protocol is IP version 4.
 Execute `ping 100.1.1.1` to see if the ET is responding to echoes.
+- [ ] Check that the service to synchronize the triggers is on with `sudo systemctl status forward-trigger`.
+If not, run `sudo systemctl status forward-trigger` and recheck the status.
 - [ ] Check that you can send trigger events manually:
     - [ ] Enter the "Synchronization" menu by selecting it and pushing the enter button (&#x25CF;).
     - [ ] Hit the down arrow button (&#x25BC;) until you find "Send trigger"